How to Photograph the Northern Lights in Iceland

-What is the best way to photograph the northern lights?
-What camera is best for capturing the aurora, and what camera settings are recommended?
-Continue reading to learn the best tips on how to photograph the northern lights.
+What is the best way to photograph the northern lights in Iceland?
+What camera is ideal for capturing the aurora, and what camera settings are recommended?
+When and where should you go for the best chances of seeing them?
+Continue reading to learn the best tips on how to photograph the northern lights in Iceland.

 Witnessing the northern lights tops the bucket list of many adventurers, and Iceland is one of the few places in the world where they can be seen with relative reliability.
 There are numerous northern lights tours and vacations dedicated to locating them that have blossomed to meet demand, and you can book fantastic northern lights hotels to increase your chances of spotting this visual delight.